outhouse/bitnami/README.md

 ## Provisioning
 * Log in to your AWS control panel
-* Create an instance in your desired location with your desired ssh key from the image: ami-7b9f0b12
+* Create instances from the AWS Marketplace: https://aws.amazon.com/marketplace/pp/B0062NF3ME

 ## Local SSH configuration
 Create a file in ~/.ssh/config